xMcacutt/TyMemoryLeakManager/README.md

 To close Ty, first close TyMLM.
 Then you'll be able to cleanly exit Ty.

+If you want to run the game with launch arguments, you can add them to Arguments.txt.

 ## Usage
 The light green bar displays the current memory usage of Ty.